sorukumar/blog/_posts/draft: 2024-05-04-My-fav-writing-on_tennis.md

  - Beyond a Boundry by CLR James
  - The Art of Captaincy by Mike Brearly

-I am not able to follow cricket regularly anymore, but I used to enjoy all the writing of
+I am not able to follow cricket regularly anymore, but I used to enjoy all the writings of

  - Rajan Bala
- -
+ - Ed Smith

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDU3NjQ5OTQsMTgwNjQxMTY3OSwtMT
+eyJoaXN0b3J5IjpbMjA2Nzg3Nzg1LDE4MDY0MTE2NzksLTEyNz
-I3ODQzOTg4MSwtMTgyNDUxMTUsLTk4NzQ1MDkxMiwtMTQzNTQz
+g0Mzk4ODEsLTE4MjQ1MTE1LC05ODc0NTA5MTIsLTE0MzU0MzMw
-MzA4MSw3MzA5OTgxMTZdfQ==
+ODEsNzMwOTk4MTE2XX0=
 -->